jinghuazhao/software-notes/README.md

 # _WAS

-Topics for [] wide association studies.
+Logs for [any] wide association studies.

-In this repository, I will keep notes on various software issues and ways to get around.
+This repository contains notes on various software issues and ways to get around.

 The following is a potential list of applications.